Vahram Papazian

-In 1933, Rezā Shāh decided to create the National State Theatre Company and invited Vahram Papazian to cast a number of shows for the Iranian Red Cross.
+In 1933, Reza Shah of Iran decided to create the National State Theatre Company and invited Vahram Papazian to cast a number of shows for the Iranian Red Cross.

 Legacy

 Vahram Papazian is buried at Komitas Pantheon which is located in the city center of Yerevan.

-A statue of Papazian was erected in Armenia on February 5, 2012.
+A statue of Papazian was erected in Armenia on 5 February 2012.

 Vahram Papazian Theatre Group

-A Lebanese Armenian theatre group, founded by the Armenian General Benevolent Union's (AGBU, Armenian:ՀԲԸՄ) Armenian Youth Association (Armenian: ՀԵԸ), is named after Vahram Papazian.
+A Lebanese Armenian theatre group, founded by the Armenian General Benevolent Union's (AGBU, Armenian: ՀԲԸՄ) Armenian Youth Association (Armenian: ՀԵԸ), is named after Vahram Papazian.